giampaolo/psutil/docs/api.rst

   .. method:: memory_maps(grouped=True)

-    Return process's mapped memory regions as a list of named tuples whose fields vary by platform (all values in bytes).
+    Return process's memory-mapped file regions as a list of named tuples whose fields vary by platform (all values in bytes).
 If *grouped* is ``True`` regions with the same *path* are merged and their numeric fields summed.
     If *grouped* is ``False`` each region is listed individually and the